CyberNaught-XyZ/gh-horoscope/README.md

 - Documentation allergies
 - Copy-paste artistry
 - Perfectionist tendencies
-- Need more and will do more but for the time being? i got 5 assignments due in 3 weeks i'm f****d :)
+- Need more and will do more but for the time being?
+I got 5 assignments due in 3 weeks I'm f****d :)

 Feel free to add your own observational comedy patterns.